miquella/vaulted/doc/vaulted-env.1.md

   As an example, to output just the AWS credentials in a JSON format, use the custom template: `--format '{{ json .AWSCreds }}'`

-`--refresh`
-  Start a new session with new temporary credentials and a refreshed expiration.

 |Field Name|Type|Notes|
 |---|---|---|
 | Command | string | The full command line used to invoke vaulted including options |